-The Community Relations Division of the Harrison County Sheriff’s Office is made up of (3) three full time employees and countless volunteers.
-All are charged with the duties of making sure the community understands and is aware of the many services Sheriff Melvin Brisolara and the Harrison County Sheriff’s Office offer the citizens of Harrison County.
+The Community Relations Division of the Harrison County Sheriff’s Department is made up of full time employees and countless volunteers.
+All are charged with the duties of making sure the community understands and is aware of the many services Harrison County Sheriff’s Department offer the citizens of Harrison County.
 We accomplish this with many community outreach programs.

 The anti-bullying program B.R.A.V.E.
-(B-ullying R-esistance A-nti V-iolence E-ducation) is Melvin Brisolara’s and the Harrison County Sheriff’s Office answer to the growing problem of bullying and violence among our young people.
-In 2008 Sheriff Brisolara made it clear that violence among our young people especially in our schools is unacceptable (we began teaching the research based on Second Step and Steps to Respect program sponsored by the Committee for Children).
-In 2009 we used the research from the Committee for Children and foundation of the Second Step program and developed a program that addressed the needs of the children of Harrison County and the result was B.R.A.V.E.
+(B-ullying R-esistance A-nti V-iolence E-ducation) is the Harrison County Sheriff’s Department answer to the growing problem of bullying and violence among our young people.
+Violence among our young people, especially in our schools, is unacceptable, so we began teaching the research based on Second Step and Steps to Respect program sponsored by the Committee for Children.
+We used the research from the Committee for Children and foundation of the Second Step program and developed a program that addressed the needs of the children of Harrison County and the result was B.R.A.V.E.
 This program is tailored to fit each school in the Harrison County School District and the issues that relate to these students.
 The program has showed great promise in teaching the students how to solve their problems without resorting to violence.

 If you would like to participate in our B.R.A.V.E.
 Summer camp as a volunteer, please contact 228-865-7074